 I am sharing a video link to make the recipe and procedure easier, plus it is the woman’s recipe and should be presented by her, not me.
 The video link is at the end of this article.

 I made tamales this Christmas.
 I found a few recipes that seemed close to my online and I changed a few things to while trying to remember a day 40+ years ago.
 The tamales came out very good.
 Not long after making them, I found the video from Simply Mama Cooks while looking for a mole recipe that looked like my old one.
-She does, I will post the link and my thoughts another time after making it.
+She does make one that is exactly like the recipe I had and grew up with, I will post the link and my thoughts another time after making it.
 Her tamale recipe is very similar to my old one I think and I will use it from now on.

 Simply Mama Cooks lists her recipe in the description box and takes you through the process, which is not as much work as it seems when reading a recipe.
 You can slow down the video if needed.
 Like she did, I cooked my meat in the crock pot.
 I made the meat and red chile sauce the day before instead of making everything in one day.
 I measured out the amounts of red chile sauce for the masa and put it in its own container, as I did with the beef broth for the masa.
 I completed and then stirred the remaining red chile sauce into the meat and put it all into the refrigerator overnight.

-I have photos below of a few of the procedures.
-DO wear gloves while de-stemming and seeding the chiles!
-Look at the fingers of my gloves.
-I show my make-shift steaming pot, using balled-up aluminum foil to hold the steam-plate higher off the bottom of the pot.
-I did not use the middle funnel or bowl to lean the tamales upon, but I will do the next time.
+The make-shift steaming pot I mentioned above, shows using balled-up aluminum foil to hold the steam-plate higher off the bottom of the pot.
+I did not use the middle funnel or bowl to lean the tamales upon the first time, but did the second time I made these.
+It really helps.

 Another photo shows the tamales ready to be steamed and one when they were done.
 They took 1 hour and 15 minutes.
 The 2″ of water was enough and I did not have to add more water to the pot while steaming.
 Not being a pro-foodie-type, the image of the tamales I was eating is not “pretty”.
 They were delicious, though not “plated” and all that fancy junk.